MultiQC/MultiQC/README.md

   -o OUTPUT_DIR, --output_dir OUTPUT_DIR
                         Output directory.
 Default: multiqc_report -m [MODULE [MODULE ...]], --module [MODULE [MODULE ...]]
                         Use only these modules.
-Choose from: fastq_screen, fastqc, trim_galore
+Choose from: cutadapt, fastq_screen, fastqc
   -f, --force           Overwrite any existing reports -l LEVEL, --logging LEVEL
                         Level of logging to be printed to the console.
 Choose